Simultaneous Speech Extraction for Multiple Target Speakers under the Meeting Scenarios: Results and Discussions

 \subsection{Results on WSJ0-2mix-extr}

-The results of our proposed MTSS model and the baseline system is shown in Table~\ref{tab:wsj} and.
+The results of our proposed MTSS model and the baseline system is shown in Table~\ref{tab:wsj}.
 Since we used the same simulation test set as \cite{ge2020spex+} uses, we directly use the evaluation results of SpeakerBeam, SBF-MTSAL-Concat, TseNet, SpEx, and SpEx+ in \cite{ge2020spex+}.
-As shown in Table~\ref{tab:wsj}, SePx+~\cite{ge2020spex+} is the baseline which we implemented, and MTSS are the model we proposed.
-Our proposed MTSS model achieves significantly better results across all the metrics.\footnotemark[3] Specifically, MTSS-bind outperforms SpEx+ with relative improvements of 7.4\% in terms of SDR, 7.3\% in terms of SI-SNR, and 3.2\% in terms of PESQ, respectively.
+As shown in Table~\ref{tab:wsj}, SpEx+~\cite{ge2020spex+} is the baseline which we implemented, and MTSS are the model we proposed.
+Our proposed MTSS model achieves significantly better results across all the metrics.
+The samples of separated audio are available at this link \footnotemark[3].
+Specifically, MTSS-Softmax outperforms SpEx+ with relative improvements of 7.4\% in terms of SDR, 7.3\% in terms of SI-SDR, and 3.2\% in terms of PESQ, respectively.
 In addition, we get better improvement on each speaker (\(s_1\), \(s_2\)) while extracting their target speech simultaneously.
-Comparing the results of MTSS-unbind and MTSS-bind, we can conclude that setting the constrain for each speakers' mask mainly contribute to the improvements.
+Comparing the results of MTSS-ReLU and MTSS-Softmax, we can conclude that setting the constraint for each speaker's mask mainly contribute to the improvements, and the interrelationship between different speakers at each frame benefits the model to extract the target source.